Culture wars: Tribalism and 'diskarte' vs data-driven, tech-enabled governance

 Slogans are good.
 They are a call to action.
 Except that in the Philippines: they're a call to inaction.
 Slogans only succeed when metrics are weak, accountability is emotional, not factual; and leaders are brands, not managers.

-Everyone belongs to a tribe and a family; it's a fact must be celebrated.
-The family is the basic unit of society.
+Everyone belongs to a tribe and a family; it's something to celebrate.
+The family is society's basic unit.

 Crass tribalism thrives where institutions are opaque, justice is slow and data is hidden.

-Replace that with radical transparency, digital governance (including the administration of justice), and real audits (including lifestyle checks of taxmen and police bodycams), and slogans lose their power — because performance becomes visible.
+Radical transparency, digital governance (including the administration of justice), and real audits (including lifestyle checks of taxmen and police bodycams), make slogans lose their power — because performance becomes visible.

 Filipinos are not uniquely tribal nor uniquely corrupt — rather, we're all rational actors in a low-trust system.